cgomez1995/stock-analysis/README.md

     MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)

 End Sub

+Sub yearValueAnalysis()
+'
+' yearValueAnalysis Macro
+'
+yearValue = InputBox("What year would you like to run the analysis on?")
+'
+End Sub